 Buying property in Tempelhof or Schöneberg

-If you want to buy a property in Tempelhof or Schöneberg, you have to spend 5260 per square metre.
-A new building is given the 5541 euros only a bit more expensive.
+If you want to buy a property in Tempelhof or Schöneberg, you have to spend between 3,990 and 5,210 euros per square meter.
+A new building is much more expensive at 6,070 to 9,030 euros.

 Buying a property in Charlottenburg or Wilmersdorf

 Charlottenburg and Wilmersdorf are among the most expensive residential areas in Berlin.
-For a renovated old building, buyers have to pay around 5540 euros per square metre.
-A new building is just under 8000 euros per square meter.
+Buyers have to pay between 5,430 and 6,150 euros per square meter for a renovated old building.
+A square meter of new construction is between 8,910 and 9,750 euros per square meter.

 Charlottenburg and Wilmersdorf are part of classic West Berlin and enchant with their magnificent old buildings and promenades.
 Kurfürstendamm is one of the most famous shopping streets in Germany and home to the shops of all the great designers.
 Charlottenburg and Wilmersdorf are not only trendy when shopping, but also when it comes to restaurants and cafés.
 A contrast to the bohemian places is Kantstraße, which is famous for restaurants with Asian cuisine.